Bugged At Work: How Secret Recordings Are Changing the Workplace

 "The struggle that we have now is, if there is some concern that every word spoken is being recorded surreptitiously by an employee, then people are questioning whether or not it makes sense to be so open, so accessible, so employee-friendly," he says.

-Taylor says one case brought to him recently involved a female executive giving her female protegee some advice, including about how to dress.
-The protegee secretly recorded that conversation, argued the executive was being sexist, and brought a claim.
-In that case, the claim went nowhere, but left the executive feeling embarrassed.
+Taylor says one case brought to him recently involved a female executive giving her female protégée some advice, including about how to dress.
+The protégée secretly recorded that conversation, argued the executive was being sexist, and brought a claim.
+In that case, the claim went nowhere, but it left the executive feeling embarrassed.

-Taylor says he's seen cases where peers and colleagues are recording one another.
+Taylor says he has seen cases where peers and colleagues are recording one another.

 "That cannot be deemed a healthy culture — it just can't be, by anyone's standard," he says.